Politics, Society and Economy of Asia (MA) (60EC)

 "I really enjoy teaching Dutch to children in the international access class at the Da Vinci College.
 They have just arrived in the Netherlands and can’t yet attend the regular classes.
 My degree helps me understand the various cultures, traditions and languages of my pupils – the majority of them come from the Middle East.
 I myself came from Afghanistan to the Netherlands at the age of 13, so I know what if feels like to be in their shoes.
 And they in mine.
 So the circle is complete."

-The graphs below are based on alumni data from the MA Asian Studies.
+The graphs below are based on alumni data from the MA Politics, Society and Economy of Asia 2016-2020.

 In which sector do students find jobs